mgechev/blog.mgechev.com/_posts/2014-09-03-webrtc-peer-to-peer-chat-with-react.markdown

 }
 </pre>

-Once the component will be updated (for example because of new message added), we check whether the user have scrolled and if he did we set `scrollTop` to the appropriate value.
-For getting the scroll container we use `this.refs` as explained above.
+Once the component will be updated (for example because of new message added), we check whether the user have scrolled and if he had, we set `scrollTop` to the appropriate value.
+For getting the scroll container we use `this.refs`, as explained above.

 #### MessageInput.jsx